jmwood003/The-consistency-of-prior-movements-shapes-locomotor-use-dependent-learning/README.md

 # General Information
-This repository includes all data and code to recreate all the figures from the "The consistency of prior movements shapes locomotor use-dependent learning."
+This repository includes all data and code used in all analyses and figures from "The consistency of prior movements shapes locomotor use-dependent learning."

 In addition, it includes the labratory log which provides some basic information for all the testing sessions.